Faculty

 - Fax: 314-362-9878

-Benjamin L. Hoemann, MD is an Instructor in Medicine in the Division of Hospital Medicine.
-He received his medical degree from the Columbia University Vagelos College of Physicians and Surgeons and completed his internal medicine residency at Washington University in St. Louis.
-He has a special interest in addiction medicine, point-of-care ultrasound (POCUS), and medical education.
-He is the inaugural Hospital Medicine Research Fellow and a member of the Quality Improvement and Patient Safety (QIPS) and Research committees within the division.
+Benjamin L. Hoemann, MD, is an Instructor in Medicine in the Division of Hospital Medicine.
+He received his medical degree from the Columbia University Vagelos College of Physicians and Surgeons and completed his internal medicine residency at Washington University in St. Louis / Barnes-Jewish Hospital.
+He has a special interest in addiction medicine and implementation science.
+He is the inaugural Hospital Medicine Research Fellow and a member of the quality improvement and patient safety and research committees within the division.
 He works as an attending physician on the general medicine and teaching hospitalist services.

 Thomas Hoyt, MD